African Research Leader scheme

 ARL – Dr Alfred Tiono, Centre National de Recherche et de Formation sur le Paludisme (CNRFP), Burkina Faso

-UK principle investigator – Professor Chris Drakeley, London School of Hygiene and Tropical Medicine
+UK principal investigator – Professor Chris Drakeley, London School of Hygiene and Tropical Medicine

 In recent years there has been considerable success in controlling malaria, reducing the levels of both infections and deaths.
 This success has prompted many countries to think about eliminating malaria altogether.
 Eliminating malaria will require additional and different approaches in that it will be necessary to identify people who transmit the infection to mosquitoes, who may be different to those that are sick.
 One group of individuals that realistically might infect mosquitoes more are pregnant women because they are at increased risk of getting malaria.